Michalis Bakakis: AEK Athens

-On the beginning of November 2021, Michalis Bakakis has been put at the disposal of coach Sokratis Ofrydopoulos for AEK Athens B F.C., in order to find a competitive rhythm from the moment he has not had a match with the first team until today, but also to help the youngsters of the second team.
-On 29 July 2021, the match that AEK excluded from the UEFA Conference League, was probably the last appearance until today of Michalis Bakakis with the jersey of the club.
-With Vladan Milojević, was almost excluded, but since the arrival of new coach Argirios Giannikis, the international defender has been informed that he is no longer considered as a member of the club, and that he can look for the next stage of his career.
+On the beginning of November 2021, Bakakis was put at the disposal of the coach of AEK Athens B, Sokratis Ofrydopoulos, in order to find a maintain his form, since we was out of the plans of Vladan Milojević, but also to help the youngsters of the second team.
+On 29 July 2021, the match that AEK excluded from the UEFA Conference League, was probably the last appearance until today of Bakakis with the jersey of the club.
+Since the arrival of new coach Argirios Giannikis, the international defender was informed that he was no longer considered as a member of the club, and that he can look for the next stage of his career.

 International career

 He has represented Greece at U-19 level.
 Bakakis' debut with the Greece came against Serbia, replacing Vasilis Torosidis in November 2014.